saitamasahil/skyscraper/docs/CLIHELP.md

 Skyscraper -h
 ```

-### --hint

-Displays one of Skyscrapers's 'Did you know?' tips and exits.

 ### -i &lt;PATH&gt;

 Sets the rom input folder.
 By default Skyscraper will look for roms in the `/home/<user>/RetroPie/roms/<PLATFORM>` folder.
 If your roms are located in a non-default location, you can set the input path using this option.
 Consider setting this in [`config.ini`](CONFIGINI.md#inputfolder) instead.